Skip to main content

 General tips for reducing noise (Cyton and Ganglion boards):

-• Using a fully charged battery
+• Use a fully charged battery

-• Sitting slightly away from the computer
+• Sit slightly away from the computer

 Additional Sources of Noise